joaoandradegp-wq/LinuxMint-HomeServer/SERVER_PANEL/README.md

 ---

-## 📡 Sevastolink Server Monitor
+## 📡 API Server Monitor

-The **Server Monitor** is an integrated FastAPI service designed to expose lightweight server statistics to external monitoring systems such as **Rainmeter**.
+The **API Server Monitor** is an integrated FastAPI service designed to expose lightweight server statistics to external monitoring systems such as **Rainmeter**.

 The API runs on: